rootstrap/yaaf/README.md

 ### #valid?

-The `.valid?` method will perform both the form object validations and the models validations.
+The `#valid?` method will perform both the form object validations and the models validations.
 It will return `true` or `false` and store the errors in the form object.

 By default `YAAF` form objects will store model errors in the form object under the same key.
 For example if a model has an `email` attribute that had an error, the form object will provide an error under the `email` key (e.g. `form_object.errors[:email]`).

 ### #invalid?

-The `.invalid?` method is exactly the same as the `.valid?` method but will return the opposite boolean value.
+The `#invalid?` method is exactly the same as the `.valid?` method but will return the opposite boolean value.

 ### #errors

-The `.errors` method will return an `ActiveModel::Errors` object such as any other `ActiveModel` model.
+The `#errors` method will return an `ActiveModel::Errors` object such as any other `ActiveModel` model.

 ### #save

-The `.save` method will run validations.
+The `#save` method will run validations.
 If it's invalid it will return `false`, otherwise it will save all the models within a DB transaction and return `true`.

 Defined callbacks will be called in the following order:
 - `before_validation`